furkandemireleng/furkandemireleng/README.md

 ### Hi there 👋

-  🔭 I’m currently working on Finablock.com
+  🔭 I’m currently working on monopayments.com

-🌱 I’m currently learning Backend
+🌱 I’m currently learning Full Stack DAPPs

 👯 I’m looking to collaborate on Blockchain

-🤔 I’m looking for help with Python and JavaScript
+🤔 I’m looking for help with Python and JavaScript&Go

 💬 Ask me about Blockchain